-Physicochemical hazards of the chemical
+Physical hazards of the chemical

+The following information was obtained by reviewing the SDS and label of trichloroethylene:
-Stable at normal conditions, and stable under recommended storage conditions.

-Flammability - substance is not flammable.
-However, it decomposes in a fire giving off toxic fumes: hydrogen chloride gas

-Conditions to avoid: Keep away from open flames, hot surfaces and sources of ignition.

-Materials to avoid: Incompatible with strong bases and oxidizing agents, alkaline metals / alkaline earth metals.
+- Stable at normal conditions, and stable under recommended storage conditions. - Flammability-substance is not flammable.
+However, it decomposes in a fire giving off toxic fumes: hydrogen chloride gas - Conditions to avoid: Keep away from open flames, hot surfaces and sources of ignition - Materials to avoid: Incompatible with strong bases and oxidising agents, alkaline metals / alkaline earth metals.

-Exposure standard:
+Exposure standard

 The exposure standard for trichloroethylene is 10 ppm (parts per million) in air averaged over an 8-hour period.
-Trichloroethylene also has a short-term exposure limit (STEL) of 40 ppm averaged over a 15 minute period.
+Trichloroethylene also has a short-term exposure limit (STEL) of 40 ppm averaged over a 15-minute period.